MetaFam/chievemints/README.md

 In order to publish the UI, you will need write access to the [’Chievemints GitHub Repository](https://github.com/MetaFam/chievemints/).
 Given that, just run `yarn ui:publish`.

 ![Flashy Octo](packages/ui/public/favicon.svg)

+## Uploading Metadata

+The gating tokens need to have metadata files uploaded to IPFS in order for them to display correctly.
+This is done by running the `yarn gating-metadata` task in the `packages/contracts/` subdirectory.